felias-fogg/dw-link/docs/wishlist.md

 # Wish list for dw-link

-* write/design setup for UNO debugging with connected USB cable

 * write a short debug description for PIO

 * produce short youtube video to promote dw-link probe